christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

 - it's **scalable**.
 You can add as many servers as you want under your loadbalancer.
 Believe, this is useful !
 In particular during stress time, or when a migration has failed, or when an error occurs and you cannot find why...

-- it's fun. **Just press one button to deploy**... everything is automatic.
+- it's fun and it will save you to do a hundred times the same thing. **Just press one button to deploy**... everything is automatic.

 I hope my writing will spare you some time searching, reading, and testing.
 I believe it is true for any organization of any size, from the start-up to a big corporation which has many servers.